If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart can help you seek compensation for your losses.

 There are several steps you can take to help with your case.
 The first is reporting your accident to the proper authorities.
 According to the ALEA, you must notify the Alabama Marine Patrol within 10 days of your accident.
 This is important because it establishes an official record of your incident.

-Finally, if an insurance agent reaches out to you, direct them to speak with your attorney.
-Be calm and polite, but do not go into detail about your injuries, speculate on the cause of your accident, or accept any settlement offers.
+Finally, if an insurance agent contacts you, direct them to speak with your attorney.
+Be calm and polite, but do not detail your injuries, speculate on the cause of your accident, or accept any settlement offers.

-Click to contact our Mobile Personal Injury Attorney today
+Click to contact our Mobile Personal Injury Attorneys today

 We Will Not Back Down from Taking Legal Action, If Necessary